The Rulevolution Approach

 Current AI Learning

-Much of the current focus on Artificial Intelligence is via unsupervised learning, where huge sets of data are thrown at the AI engine and it figures out itself how it should arrive at the desired answers (e.g. this should be recognised as a picture of a bird).
+Much of the current focus on Artificial Intelligence is via unsupervised learning where huge sets of data are thrown at the AI engine (with the right answers) and it figures out itself how it should arrive at the desired answers (e.g. this should be recognised as a picture of a bird).

-This approach is great for image recognition, understanding a huge corpus of data (think OpenGPT) or automatically recognising differences (more on this later) between items looking for fraud (think invoices or payments).
+This approach is great for image recognition, understanding a huge corpus of data (think OpenGPT) or automatically recognising differences (more on this later) between items e.g. looking for evidence of fraud in invoices or payments.

 However, a system constructed along these lines presents two major challenges:

-- It's also very difficult to modify (or redefine) a very specific element of that behaviour after the fact, if you wish to change it later or "upgrade" as part of a maintenance operation.
+- It’s also very difficult to modify (or redefine) a very specific element of that behaviour after the fact, if you wish to change it later, or “upgrade” an element of the learnt behaviour as part of a maintenance operation.

 One massive advantage of the approach of using examples is that it is also very effective at extracting tacit knowledge from the person doing the training.